-5. Review of learning materials
+6. Review of learning materials

-Each module and syllabus is reviewed between September and December on a yearly basis and more often if circumstances warrant.
-Any changes made to the text will be uploaded to the website for study immediately after any exam sitting.
+Each module and syllabus is reviewed on a yearly basis and more often if circumstances warrant.
+The review takes place between January and March each year, with all changes to the text uploaded to the website for study immediately after the May exam sitting.